LL.M. International and Comparative Law

 Present day business activities increasingly take place at an international level, with technology and information no longer confined to national borders.
 Science and technology companies, in particular, operate in this multinational environment and for these companies, patent rights are crucial.

 With the progression of globalisation, IP students and practitioners need to be aware of the variations in patent law in the key markets around the world, and also need to be prepared to respond to a variety of problems that only arise in the context of multi-jurisdictional patenting activities.
-This module takes a practical look at patent law in key international territories: principally in Europe (on a national and regional level), the US and Japan.
+This module takes a practical look at patent law in key international territories: principally in Europe (on a national and regional level), the US and in Asia.
 As a relevant backdrop to this landscape, the principles, treaties and institutions that attempt to regulate and harmonise patent rights at the international level are also considered.
 Opportunity permitting, practitioners with different expertise may be invited as guest speakers to address certain topics in detail.

 Module Lecturer: Mr. Naoise Gaffney